pengtaoxie/pengtaoxie.github.io/index.md

 ## I am looking for highly-motivated master students to join my group.

 ## News
+* 2020/8/16.
+My PhD thesis was selected as a finalist (top-5) for the AMIA PhD Dissertation Award.
 * 2020/8/14.
 I am co-organizing NeurIPS 2020 workshop "Self-Supervised Learning -- Theory and Practice".
 * 2020/8/6.
 I am awarded Google Cloud research credits.
 * 2020/6/17.
 I will serve as an area chair of AAAI 2021.